Droid-camp/DroidCamp-Task-one/README.md

 # DroidCamp-Task-one
-This is the fitrst task for Droidcamp
+This is the first task for Droidcamp